hemashushu/practice-qemu-riscv64-minimal-linux/README.md

 ## 6. Boot the system

-To begin, install QEMU, On Arch Linux, the packaged is called `qemu-system-riscv`, on Debian/Ubuntu it's simply called `qemu-system`.
+Install QEMU, On Arch Linux, the package is:

+- `qemu-system-riscv`

+On Debian/Ubuntu, the package is:

+- `qemu-system`

 Once you've installed QEMU, navigate back to the `~/riscv64-minimal-linux` folder again and run the following command:

 ```bash
 $ qemu-system-riscv64 \